-Visit to an e-waste disassembly and recycling plant in Shanghai
+Visit to an e-waste disassembly and recycling plant in Shanghai ty Climate Resilience

 Recycling Promotion Programs

 Encouraging our tenants, customers, and the wider community to recycle is critical for reducing waste sent to landfill.
 Our programs mainly target two types of waste - food-related and those generated during festive seasons.